liviucotfas/ase-2019-airplane-boarding-new-methods-using-apron-buses/README.md

 # Boarding Methods

-> All the simulations below have been performed using the luggage situation S1.
+> All the simulations below have been performed using the luggage situation S1, described in our paper.

 ## BS5-Reverse-pyramid-A
 ![bs5-s1](recordings/bs5-s1.gif)